Artificial Grass Installation Cost

 Sharp objects, excessive heat, and harsh chemicals can all damage your newly installed artificial lawn.
 If a section (or patch) is damaged, these areas can be fixed by replacing the damaged turf with new turf using glue or tape to join the pieces together.

 The important consideration with this style of repair is to find the correctly matching replacement piece of turf to your existing style of turf on your property.
-This is why it is often good practise to keep off-cuts when installing an artificial lawn and even order a little extra for future repairs.
+This is why it is often good practice to keep off-cuts when installing an artificial lawn and even order a little extra for future repairs.

 Cost of Artificial Grass Removal

-There can be various reasons to want to remove your artificial lawn; maybe it needs replacing with a brand-new different style of grass, maybe you wish to go back to real grass, or maybe you have decided to patio the area.
+There can be various reasons to want to remove your artificial lawn - maybe it needs replacing with a brand-new, different style of grass, maybe you wish to go back to real grass, or maybe you have decided to patio the area.

 Regardless of the reason for removal, taking up your "AstroTurf" lawn can be a difficult process if not done properly.